carpentrycon/carpentryconhome-proposals/README.md

 *Who are regional host/wranglers?*

 - This event can happen only with your help.
-Therefore, we would like invite you to become our regional voluneer/wrangler in your time zone to help ensure that the proposed sessions can happen as scheduled during the event.
+Therefore, we would like invite you to become a regional voluneer/wrangler in your time zone to help ensure that the proposed sessions can happen as scheduled during the event.
 - Based on your availability, you will be assigned 1 or 2, 1.5 hour long or shorter sessions to chair.
-- You will coordinate with the session leads before their session to make sure that their slides or other required materials - work.
+- You will coordinate with the session leads before their session to make sure that their slides or other required materials are ready to present.
-- During the session you will introduce the session lead and other facilitators, share the link of the notes with the attendees, introduce the Code of Conduct and participation guideline, and with the permission of the attendees record the presentation parts of the session.
+- During the session you will introduce the session lead and other facilitators, share the link of the notes with the attendees, introduce the Code of Conduct and participation guideline, and, with the permission of the attendees, record the presentation parts of the session.
-- Before the conference you will be given transferable skill training on how to chair online sessions and how to use Zoom to host call, record talks, and use breakout room.
+- Before the conference you will be given transferable skill training on how to chair online sessions and how to use Zoom to host the call, record talks, and use breakout rooms.

 *I am in!
 Where to sign up?*